Philadelphia Criminal Appeals Lawyers – (215) 564-0644

 The issue most often raised on a PCRA is ineffective assistance of counsel.
 When a PCRA is filed regarding ineffective assistance of counsel, it is our goal to have the trial judge order an evidentiary hearing where the trial attorney is often ordered to take the stand as a witness and answer questions such as why he/she made certain decisions at trial, failed to object to evidence that may not have been admissible, whether he/she conveyed certain pre-trial offers to you or why he/she failed to file certain motions or an appeal in a timely fashion.
 If the PCRA court believes that the original lawyer was ineffective, the conviction can be overturned, the sentence vacated or appeal rights can be reinstated.
 Access our free law library for legal articles about PCRA and criminal appeals in PA.

-The criminal lawyers at Nenner & Namerow, P.C. have substantial experience appealing convictions and sentencing orders in criminal cases.
+The Nenner Law Firm has substantial experience appealing convictions and sentencing orders in criminal cases.
 We pride ourselves on our staunch advocacy and vigorous representation of clients and place their rights at the forefront of our responsibilities.
 We understand the complex legal issues and procedural processes that arise in criminal appeals and skillfully pursue the fundamental fairness every defendant is entitled to.

 Firm founder David S. Nenner has decades of experience handling criminal cases, including appeals.
 Mr. Nenner is recognized as a Top Criminal Defense Attorney in Philadelphia by Super Lawyers magazine (2015, 2016).